arviinnd-5989/Deep-learning-with-python/README.md

-# Deep-learning-with-python
-book by Jason Brownlee
+This repository contains code sampes from the bok "Deep learning with python" by Jason Brownlee.

+Thanks
+Arvind